amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 run();
 ```

+> Methods of changing the current working directory: `cd ..` or `cd ~`

+1. install dependencies: `npm i sequelize mysql2 nodemon`.
+2. to run in integrated terminal: `nodemon main.js`.
-1. in terminal to create a database, type `mysql -u root -p` will enter mysql terminal. enter mysql password.
+3. in terminal to create a database, type `mysql -u root -p` will enter mysql terminal. enter mysql password.
-2. then, `create database <db_name>`, example; `create database sequelize`. `exit` mysql.
+4. then, `create database <db_name>`, example; `create database sequelize`. `exit` mysql.
-3. add database
+5. add database
 ```javascript
 // ...
   database: "sequelize" // database to use
 // ...
 ```
-4. enter mysql terminal, `use sequelize` to use db. then, `desc users` shows db properties.
+1. enter mysql terminal, `use sequelize` to use db. then, `desc users` shows db properties.